ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Replication Manual.md

 ### Performance View related to Replication

 The following performance views are provided to monitor replication progress.
-For more information on performance views, see the General Reference.
+For more information on performance views, refer to the General Reference.

 -   V\$REPEXEC